-My PhD study at NIOZ is about the high-resolution numerical modelling of regional sea-level change in the European Shelf area.
+My PhD study at NIOZ is about the high-resolution numerical modelling of regional sea-level change and sea-level variability in the Northwestern European shelf area.
 Regional sea-level change can deviate strongly from global mean sea-level change, which is especially very relevant to coastal communities.
-In order to represent the true spatial variability of sea-level change at the coasts, delta and estuaries, it is likely that the coarse resolutions of the climate models that are currently being used to compute sea-level change projections, need to be improved.
-The goal of the project is to compute sea-level rise projections on a higher spatial resolution for the use of these projections closer to the coast.
-We can then get a better understanding of which processes are responsible for the dynamical sea-level pattern on high spatial resolutions, and of the impact of sea-level change on ecological systems.
+In order to represent the true spatial variability of sea-level change at the coasts, in deltas and in estuaries, the coarse resolutions of the climate models that are currently being used to compute sea-level change projections need to be improved.

 I received my masters degree in Aerospace Engineering at Delft University of Technology in 2017, specializing in Astrodynamics & Space Missions.
 My master thesis was on the 3D numerical modelling of glacial isostatic adjustment in Antarctica.
 After that, I started as a PhD candidate at the Estuarine & Delta Systems department of NIOZ in January 2018, under supervision of Dr. Aimée Slangen.
 I am also a part of the NIOZ Sea Level Centre of Expertise.